 I seldom do such things.
 I prefer lenses that are built to perform well without need of stretching the original to fix distortion, or selective brightening to fix corner shading.
 It's the easy way out, as software is far cheaper than designing great optics that work to the very corners.

-So I can manage it.. at least for now.
-At some point I may switch to the 12-45, but not immediately.
-I own a 14-42ez and also 10+17+30mm primes, so in many cases the 12-60 will stay at home.
+So I shall deal with the extra grams - for now.
+I may switch to the 12-45 some day, but not this year.
+I own a 14-42ez and also 10+17+30mm primes, so in many cases the 12-60mm will stay at home.

 No comments: